karen-w/Big-Five-Analysis/README.md

 ================

 This is an example showing how to analyze and generate various plots including radar charts, dendrograms, bar plots and PCA plots using dummy data of the Big Five Personality Test.
-The Big Five Personality Test is a free, open-source test consisting of 120 simple questions.
-You can learn more about the test and take the test [here](https://bigfive-test.com/).
+It is a free, open-source test consisting of 120 simple questions.
+You can learn more about it and take the test [here](https://bigfive-test.com/).

 ## 1. Take a look at the `data`